About us

-SynchroStor is an engineering R&D business founded in 2017 with the express purpose of developing a cost-effective grid-scale energy storage technology using pumped heat.
+SynchroStor is an engineering R&D business founded in 2017 with the express purpose of developing a high-temperature heat pump with its first application in a cost-effective grid-scale energy storage technology.

 The SynchroStor senior team boasts extensive experience in navigating the dynamic startup landscape, adept at collaborating with established contractors to leverage specialised expertise and design capacity as the company scales.
 With stakeholders offering invaluable insights from both end-users and original equipment manufacturers (OEMs), SynchroStor maintains a fully vertically integrated approach—from design conception to end-user deployment.
 This cohesive synergy ensures seamless alignment of vision and execution across all facets of the organisation.